It’s official: Virtual teams are legit.

 Virtual communication can be messy.
 To cut back on the speedbumps, establish some expectations for remote communication at work.

 - Mute your microphone during virtual meetings if you’re not talking

 - Schedule meetings with everyone’s time zone in mind

 - Turn on your video for every meeting

-- Praise your team to each other.
-Celebrate wins and accomplishments.
-Be specific.
-People Headlines during Level 10 meeting are a great place to recognize a job well done.
+- Give each other shoutouts.
+People Headlines during Level 10 Meeting™ are a great place to recognize a job well done!